eliasejo/CaltechCapstoneProject/README.md

-# CaltechCapstoneProject
-EdTech: Video Quality Assessment Project
+# Caltech: Video Quality Assessment Capstone Project

 1. Introducion:
 The purpose of this project is to assess the quality of E-Learning videos available on YouTube.
 The project involves the use of various techniques and models to analyze different aspects of the videos, including